 Monitor Implementation Timeline

-- June 8, 2017: Monitor Team Applications are due
+- June 8, 2017: Monitor Team Applications due

-- July 21, 2017: Finalist Applicants Invited for Interviews
+- July 21, 2017: Six Applicants Invited for Interviews

-All timeline items will occur concurrently to the Mayor appointing members to the Civilian Oversight Task Force (COTF) and the Baltimore City Police Department's actions to implement the reforms delineated in the Consent Decree.
+All timeline items will occur concurrently with the Mayor appointing members to the Civilian Oversight Task Force (COTF) and the Baltimore City Police Department's actions to implement the reforms delineated in the Consent Decree.